Komet/MediaElch/docs/contributing/introduction.md

 *So, is this document even necessary or useful?
 Shouldn't developers know this stuff already?*
-Well, when I first started, I missed introductory documents on most open source projects.
+Well, when I first started, most open source projects that I was interested in had no introductory documents.
-I googled for hours and hours how to do certain things, what best practices there are, how the open-source community works and still didn't find what I was looking for.
+I googled for hours and hours how to do certain tasks, what best practices there are, how the open-source community works and still didn't find what I was looking for.
 That's why I wrote this document: to help newcomers and those who want to become developers.